ElsaYilinWang/DECI-EmailAutomationTool/README.md

-Software Requirements Specification: Email Automation Tool v2.1
+Software Requirements Specification: Email Automation Tool v2.3
 1. Introduction
 This document outlines the requirements for a desktop application designed to automate and streamline the process of sending batch emails using Microsoft Outlook.
-The application provides a user-friendly, modern interface for managing recipient lists, composing emails with a consistent subject and signature, and sending them efficiently.
-The intended users are employees who need to send standardized communications to multiple recipients without manual repetition.
+The application provides a user-friendly, modern interface for managing recipient lists and sending perfectly formatted emails by using an Outlook draft as a template.
+The intended users are employees who need to send standardized, richly formatted communications (including tables, images, and styled text) to multiple recipients without manual repetition.

 2. Overall Description
 The application is a standalone Python-based tool with a graphical user interface (GUI) styled to mimic the modern Microsoft Outlook aesthetic.
-It allows users to input and automatically save lists of 'To' and 'CC' email addresses, as well as a default email subject.
+It allows users to input and automatically save lists of 'To' and 'CC' email addresses.

-The core functionality revolves around sending emails sequentially to each recipient.
+The core functionality revolves around a "draft template" workflow.
+The user first composes a perfectly formatted email (including tables, images, and signatures) and saves it in their Outlook Drafts folder.
+The application then uses the subject line of this draft to find it and send a copy to every recipient on the list.
+This method leverages the full power of Outlook's editor while providing a simple, powerful interface for batch sending.
 The application interfaces directly with the user's installed Microsoft Outlook client, using the default signed-in account as the sender.
-It automatically detects and displays the sender's email address in the UI for user confirmation.
-Crucially, it also automatically appends the user's default Outlook signature to every email, ensuring professional consistency.

 3. Functional Requirements
 3.1 User Interface (UI)
-Main Window: The application features a single main window with a clean, modern layout inspired by the new Microsoft Outlook, prioritizing the email composition area.
+Main Window: The application features a single main window with a clean, modern layout inspired by the new Microsoft Outlook.

 Receiver's Email Addresses ("To"):

 This section contains 24 input fields within a scrollable pane to efficiently manage space.

-Each field accepts a single email address.

 CC Email Addresses ("Cc"):

 This section contains 6 input fields.

-Each field accepts a single email address for the 'CC' (Carbon Copy) field.

-Email Subject:
+Outlook Draft Subject (Template):

-A dedicated input field is provided for the email subject line.
+A dedicated input field is provided for the user to enter the exact subject line of the email template saved in their Outlook Drafts folder.

-Email Body ("Message"):

-A large, rich text area is provided for composing the email message.
-This area is the primary focus of the UI and expands to fill available space.

-Users can copy and paste content from external sources.

 Sender Information Display: